sage-code/maj/verbs.md

 ## Infinitive

 In Maj the Infinitive form of verbs is terminated with coda "u".
-It can be used in this form or it can be used with a time suffix: {'do, 'na, 'be}.
+It can be used in this form or it can be used with a time suffix: {'do, 'na, 'ra}.

 ## Time suffix